Frequently Asked Questions

 What's the best pillow for me?

 Most people sleep best on their side with a pillow that supports the natural curve of the neck and keeps the airway open.
-Consider a contoured memory foam pillow like the Complete Sleeprrr, or try a rolled towel inside the pillowcase to create a contour.
+Consider a contoured memory foam pillow, or try a rolled towel inside the pillowcase to create a contour.

-If you’ve tried several pillows without relief, the problem may lie in the neck itself — a physiotherapist can help with improving mobility, strength, posture, relaxation and sleep hygiene to assist sleep.
+If you’ve tried several pillows without relief, the problem may lie in the neck itself — we can help improve mobility, strength, posture, relaxation and sleep hygiene to assist your sleep.

 How many sessions will I need?

-This varies by condition.
+This varies depending on the condition.
 Most people improve dramatically within a few sessions, while others with long-standing or more complex issues will need longer treatment.
-Your physiotherapist will outline realistic time frames and goals.
+We will outline realistic time frames and goals.

 Should I expect pain during / after physio?